mespe/mespe.github.io/content/post/dyn_docs-pt1.md

   users are working in.
 Additionally, once converted to plain Markdown files, multiple formats can be created (e.g., HTML, PDF, MS Word, etc.) from the same file.
-The biggest benefits of Rmarkdown are this support, adaptibility and simplicity in use.
+The biggest benefits of Rmarkdown are this support, adaptibility, and simplicity in use.
-- Sweave/R-no-web: Older technology for dynamic documents, Sweave allows embedding R code into LaTeX documents.
-The syntax is more complicated than Rmarkdown, but in return you gain additional control and fuller range of customization options.\*
+- Sweave/R-no-web: An older technology for dynamic documents, Sweave allows embedding R code into LaTeX documents.
+The syntax is more complicated than Rmarkdown, but in return you gain additional control and fuller range of customization options.\* Sweave was originally used for the creation of R documentation.
-- Org-mode: Similar to Rmarkdown, this is a simple syntax, but has the added benefit of being in Org-mode, and supporting almost any language you can think of.
+- Org-mode: Similar to Rmarkdown, this is a simple syntax, but has the added benefit of being in [Org-mode](https://orgmode.org/), and supporting almost any language you can think of.
+Org-mode is a special beast of plain-text systems, where you can create a TODO list and write an academic paper using the same technology.
 - XML: For those crazy enough (DTL), you can also write in XML.
 This allows even more control compared to Sweave, with the added benefit of being about to query the document using XPath.